oragejuice/Recaf-4x-plugin-workspace/README.md

 # Recaf plugin workspace

-This is a sample maven workspace for creating plugins for Recaf `4.X`.
+This is a sample gradle workspace for creating plugins for Recaf `4.X`.

 ## Plugin documentation